Skip to main content

 • Skin: Death knight pallor — grey-white, cold to the touch.
 Frost gathers on surfaces she rests against too long.

 • Eyes: Ice-blue glow.
 Constant.
 Bright in darkness.
 The only part of her that looks alive, and it isn’t.
+Covered by round spectacles in human form — not for vision correction, but to dim the glow so people don’t flinch before she’s spoken a word.

 • Hands: Frost-blackened from the fingertips to mid-forearm.
 Leave trails of cold on everything she touches.
 She bandages wounds with these hands.
 The contrast is deliberate.

 • Face: In worgen form: lupine, scarred, unsettling.
 In human form (rare): gaunt, hollow-eyed, the face of a woman who stopped sleeping fifteen years ago.
+Round spectacles over the glowing eyes.

 • Weapon: A rusted sword strapped to her hip.
 Functional.
 Unglamorous.
 Like its owner.